jtombo45/Learn-React-SoloLearn/Intro To React/README.md

 }
 ```

-  - the square brackets is called array destructuring, it assigns the following:
+  - The square brackets are called array destructuring, which assigns the following:
     - the first argument (name) is the state variable
     - the second argument (setName) is the setter function
 - You can create multiple state variables with their corresponding set methods.
 Just use separate statements for each variable using the useState hook.